sorinmiroiu97/2dAdventure/README.md

 These are some tips to look-up to for the collision and resolution.

-There are more animations.
-Only the "faintedanimation" is left to be added.
-I also have to make the background, which I'll do once the game is finished.
+I have to make the background, which I'll do once the game is finished.
 I'm going to also add some background music, special effects and some funny special effects...thake it like some kind of "easter-egs".
 The resolution is set for my laptop display (1366x768), but I made a method which puts everything in order for every other resolution (if_resolution_differs();).
 I set the limits of the borders, of the player and everything.
 All the collisions are done.
 There's a collision for the blocks and a collision for the platform, which is moving up and down, allowing the hero to get on top of the other blocks.
-I have to shape the code a litlle bit to be cleaner and for the items, the inventories in which the items are going to be held, the enemies(with the animations...hooray...) ....and the second player, if I forgot to mention that.
+I have to shape the code a litlle bit to be cleaner.
 In this 2d-world, 2dAdventure has 2 players, in CO-OP mode.
-More updates soon.

 ![Screenshot]( 	prnt.png)

 This is the second player getting his last "shaorma".

+I still have to add some music and special effects, a menu and to clean the code.
+More updates soon.